Montauri

 Montauri is a municipality in the state of Rio Grande do Sul, Brazil.
 As of 2022, it has a population of 1,499 people.

 Demographics

-Curiously, it is the only Brazilian town where the entire population reported to be White, according to the 2000 census.
+It is the only Brazilian town where the entire population reported to be White, according to the 2000 census.
 The town has its origin from a group of Italian immigrants who settled in the region in 1904.